Forest Carbon Partnership Facility

 Participation in the Carbon Fund

-A few countries that have successfully participated in the Readiness Fund may be selected, on a voluntary basis, to participate in the Carbon Fund.
+A few countries that have successfully participated in the Readiness Fund were then selected, on a voluntary basis, to participate in the Carbon Fund.
 Countries that have made considerable progress towards REDD+ readiness submit programme proposals that are assessed according to the following criteria:

 • Potential for generating high quality sustainable emissions reductions and social and environmental benefits